NoufAlmuhana/Software-Project/README.md

-Wisal Café – Smart Table Reservations
+Wisal Café – Smart Table Reservation Platform

-Wisal Café is an online platform that simplifies table reservations for gaming enthusiasts in cafés.
-It allows users to browse available tables, book in advance, and explore the menu digitally, ensuring a smooth and convenient experience.
-Additionally, it helps improve café efficiency and reduce operational costs, creating the perfect balance between entertainment and socializing.
+Wisal Café is an innovative online system that allows users to reserve tables in cafés designed for gaming enthusiasts.
+Users can browse available tables, book in advance, and explore the menu digitally, ensuring a smooth and convenient experience.
+The platform aims to enhance the customer experience and provide an ideal environment that combines entertainment and socializing.